🎠Animation Sequencer

 Limit

-When loop is enabled, the limit specifies how many times the animation can loop after which it holds.
+When loop is enabled, the limit specifies how many times the animation can loop after which it holds on the last frame.
 To loop without any limit, set the value to 0.

 Speed

-This sets the speed of the animation clip playback.
-If for example it is set to a value of 2.0, then the animation clip will play twice as fast.
+This multiplies the speed of the animation clip playback.
+If for example it is set to a value of 2.0, then the animation clip plays twice as fast.

 This determines the portion of the animation clip to play.
 The Start and End fields allow numeric entry for the start and end of the range slider.